 Picture

-Outside the prison you can find the 13th Squadron cemetery, which was a cemetery for the political prisoners here that died from disease or suicide.
-They are called the 13th squadron to moralize their undying spirit.
+Outside the prison, you can find the 13th Squadron cemetery, which was a cemetery for the political prisoners here who died from disease or suicide.
+They are called the 13th Squadron to moralize their undying spirit.

 Swollow Cave (Yanzidong 燕子洞)